ricekab/sqlalchemy-seeder/docs/usage.rst

 Using the resolving seeder
 **************************
-A :class:`~seeder.ResolvingSeeder` needs access to a session (provided on initialization) which it uses to resolve references.
+A :class:`~sqlalchemyseeder.ResolvingSeeder` needs access to a session (provided on initialization) which it uses to resolve references.

 A basic usage example: